Does Your Homeowners Insurance Increase After A Claim?

 Frequently Asked Questions

-• In the US, the average cost of homeowners insurance is $1,428 per year for a $250,000 home in coverage.
+In the US, the average cost of homeowners insurance is $1,687 per year for a $250,000 home coverage.
 However, each homeowner pays a different rate.
 Personal factors such as your age, credit score and claim history can affect your rate.
-Insurance companies also consider your home’s characteristics — such as square footage, the year it was built and overall condition — when they estimate your premium.
+Insurance companies also consider your home’s characteristics—such as square footage, year it was built, and overall condition—when estimating your premium.
 Also, location is a factor.
 For example, your proximity to a fire station, fire hydrant, or if you live in a coastal area.

 Methodology